 The underlying goal of our marketing program is to generate face to face meetings for our professionals with potential buyers.
 However, the progression from telephone call or email inquiry to an actual meeting is a delicate process that requires an experienced professional who can balance the conflicting goals of providing enough information to create interest while maintaining confidentiality.
 Achieving results in this challenging environment requires strong communication skills, knowledge, and experience.
 Superior performance in this environment is one characteristic of IBA representation with our firm having an established track record for identification of actual buyers in a group of inquirers that includes a large number of tire kickers, entrepreneurial dreamers, and confidential information seekers.

 Professional business sale negotiations are very similar to athletic competitions.
 Success is generally achieved by individuals or teams with skill & experience who have prepared properly.
 IBA professionals understand this reality, so prior to our games, meetings or negotiations with potential buyers; we make great efforts to understand the details relating to the businesses we represent, their market niche, and industry, in addition to having the supporting documentation assembled to support our presentation.
-This emphasis on preparation has been and continues to be an important characteristic of our transactional success for over 40 years.
+This emphasis on preparation has been and continues to be an important characteristic of our transactional success for approximately 45 years.